Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 Lake George Lookout

-Lake George on the Federal Highway has always fascinated road tippers.
+Lake George on the Federal Highway has always fascinated road trippers.
 Is it really a lake?
 Has it ever been filled with water?
 These questions come up every time we drive past and we could never answer them, so this time we did some research.

 Thought to be more than a million years old, Lake George is an endorheic lake, which means the water in the lake does not flow to rivers and oceans.
 The lake is flat and shallow, no more than 4.5m deep, it’s 25km long and 10km wide.

 Our first stop, once we arrived in the capital, was on the shores of Lake Burley Griffin.
-If this is your first Sydney to Canberra road trip we encourage you to slot this into your itinerary.
+If this is your first Sydney to Canberra road trip, we encourage you to slot this into your itinerary.

 National Capital Exhibition

-Along with being the home to the visitors’ centre and their helpful team, the centre tells the story of the city in a variety of ways.
+Along with being home to the visitor centre and its team, the centre tells the story of how Canberra came to be the capital.

-A brief film will give you a great overview of how Canberra came to be, and a scale model of its design can help you get a lay of the land.
-This may cause less swearing when you are driving around looking for your next stop!
+A brief film gives an overview of the city’s history and a scale model of its design can help you get your bearings.
+This may cause less swearing when you are driving around looking for your next stop.

 Lake Burley Griffin

 This artificial lake was an integral part of Walter Burley Griffin’s design for Canberra.
-It’s one of the city’s focal points and a popular place to walk, cycle, and row.
+It’s one of the city’s focal points and a popular place to walk, cycle and row.

-A highlight, the Captain Cook Memorial Jet, sends water 152 metres into the sky operates daily from 11am to 2pm.
+A highlight, the Captain Cook Memorial Jet, sends water 152 metres into the sky and operates daily from 11am to 2pm.
 In high winds, they turn the jet off.
 Sadly, the wind was pretty strong all weekend, so we missed it this time.

 Australian War Memorial